zackforbing/ruby-submissions/1603/module_4_assignments/gametime/brian-and-robbie/check_in3.markdown

 These goals should center around wrapping up the game:

  - Matching the [rubric](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/gametime_project.markdown) requirements
+ - HighScore tracked across session
- - Refactoring/Cleaning up test coverage
+ - Refactoring/Cleaning up test coverage - specifically around Game
- - Making the game compelling for players
+ - Continuing adding game effects like moving spikes to make the game exciting
  - Making sure the README and other documentation is up to snuff
  - Making sure the game is deployed